People are poorly equipped to detect AI-powered voice clones

-In January 2024, in the lead up to the November US presidential election, an estimated tens of thousands of Democrat voters received a robocall in the voice of President Biden instructing them not to vote in the upcoming New Hampshire primaries.
-The voice was, of course, AI-generated.
+In January 2024, in the lead up to the November United States presidential election, an estimated tens of thousands of Democratic party voters received a robocall in the voice of President Biden instructing them not to vote in the upcoming New Hampshire primaries.
+The voice was AI-generated.

-The perpetrators of this attempted election interference were a political consultant Steven Kramer, a New Orleans-based street magician and hypnotist Paul Carpenter who was paid \$150 to create the fake audio, and a telecommunications company.
+The perpetrators of this attempted election interference were Steven Kramer (a political consultant), Paul Carpenter (a magician and hypnotist who was paid \$150 to create the fake audio), and a telecommunications company called Lingo Telecom~\cite{npr-biden-robocall}.
 Carpenter used ElevenLabs, a platform offering instant voice cloning for as little as \$5 a month.
-Kramer was fined \$6 million and subsequently charged with two dozen counts including impersonating a candidate and voter suppression, while the broadcaster, Lingo Telecom, received a \$1 million fine for transmitting the calls.

-The ballistic rise of generative AI has super-charged all forms of frauds and scams from election interference, to disinformation campaigns~\cite{nbc-harris-story}, small-\cite{aarp2024chatbots} and large-scale~\cite{cnn-hk-story} fraud.
+Kramer was fined \$6 million and subsequently charged with two dozen crimes including impersonating a candidate and voter suppression, while the telecommunications company, Lingo Telecom, received a \$1 million fine for transmitting the calls.
+This is just one of many examples of how the rise of generative AI is being weaponized, from election interference, to disinformation campaigns~\cite{nbc-harris-story}, to small-\cite{aarp2024chatbots} and large-scale~\cite{cnn-hk-story} financial fraud.

-There is a large literature on distinguishing between real and manipulated content~\cite{farid2022creating}.
-These techniques largely operate asynchronously and not as an audio or video call is unfolding in real time.
-The synchronous detection of fraudulent calls poses significant challenges.
-Until technology can monitor every landline, mobile device, and video call (raising privacy concerns), consumers are largely left to their own defenses to sort out the real from the fake.
+There is large literature on technologies that can automatically determine whether media -- such as audio, video, and images -- has been manipulated either by humans or generative AI~\cite{farid2022creating}.
+These techniques, however, largely operate asynchronously and not as an audio or video call is unfolding in real time.
+The synchronous detection of fraudulent media, such as the phone calls that attempted to suppress voter turnout in New Hampshire, still poses significant technological challenges.
+Until technology can monitor every landline, mobile device, and video call (which itself would raise additional privacy concerns), people are largely left to their own defenses to sort out the real from the fake.

-Studies focusing on visual imagery have concluded that human participants are at chance at distinguishing head shots of real and AI-generated people~\cite{aisynthesizedfaces,bray2023testing}, while performance is only slightly better for video of people talking~\cite{deepfakedetectionhumancrowd,kobis_fooled_2021}.